CERTIS – the interbank payment system – description

 For the operation of the interbank payment system, the Czech National Bank maintains accounts (interbank payment accounts) in Czech koruna for direct participants to settle their interbank payments.
 The Czech National Bank executes fund transfers from interbank payment accounts on the basis of instructions from the participants.

 Balances on interbank payment accounts are also used to fulfil the reserve requirements.
 The maintenance of minimum reserves is mandatory in the Czech Republic.
-Minimum reserves are set at explicit percentage points of deposits (2.0% as at 31 December 2013) and can be used for interbank payments.
+Minimum reserves are set at 2.0 % percentage points of deposits and can be used for interbank payments.

 Accounting day, settlement procedures

 A normal accounting day begins on the previous working day (D-1) at about 5 p.m. for acceptance of payment orders.
 The settlement starts at 0:00 on the working day (D).
 The cut-off time is on the working day (D) at 4 p.m.
 During the accounting day, participants send data to CERTIS in electronic form in accordance with fixed rules and procedures set out by the Czech National Bank.
 Participants deliver data by using the telecommunications network.
 SWIFT is not used.
 When the control programs validate that all data are of the required quality, a payment order is accepted by the CERTIS system and the settlement process can begin.
 During that process the account of the sending bank is checked to see if it contains sufficient funds to cover the transactions submitted.
 If the result of the check is positive, the transfers are immediately settled by debiting the sending bank's account and crediting the receiving bank's account.
 The throughput of the system is about 1,500,000 transactions per hour.
 The processed transactions are transmitted to the respective participant in electronic form via the telecommunications network.